zeke/json-to-html-experiment/README.md

 # json-to-html-experiment

-Render a JSON object as HTML with expandable and collapsible keys
+A little browserify-friendly demo of rendering a JSON object as HTML with expandable and collapsible keys

 ## Installation